Supporting Africa's blue economy

 The ADSR project was officially launched at a high-level side event organized by ISA in partnership with AMDC on the side-lines of the Sustainable Blue Economy Conference, held in Nairobi in November 2018.

 All activities of the project are undertaken in close cooperation with States parties to UNCLOS, relevant international and regional organizations, and academia.

 A key component of the ADSR project lies in the organization of five workshops, one in each African region.

-The ADSR project started with the organization of a first workshop in October 2018, in Abidjan, Côte d’Ivoire, which brought together representatives of francophone African countries (Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo republic, Democratic Republic of Congo, Côte d’Ivoire, Equatorial Guinea, Gabon, Guinea, Mali, Niger, Senegal and Togo) as well as international and regional organizations, the scientific community and academia.
+The first workshop brought together representatives of francophone African countries (Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo republic, Democratic Republic of Congo, Côte d’Ivoire, Equatorial Guinea, Gabon, Guinea, Mali, Niger, Senegal and Togo) as well as international and regional organizations, the scientific community and academia.

 The third workshop took place virtually in June 2021.
 It was hosted jointly by ISA and Mauritius with the support of the African Union and NORAD and brought together key stakeholders and experts including official representatives from Comoros, Kenya, Mauritius, Madagascar, Rwanda, Tanzania, Seychelles and Somalia.

 The fourth workshop was hosted jointly by ISA and the Federal Republic of Nigeria with the support of the African Union and NORAD.
 It brought together key stakeholders and experts including official representatives of Comoros, Djibouti, Eritrea, Ethiopia, Ghana, Guinea, Guinea-Bissau, Nigeria, Sao Tome and Principe, South Sudan, Sudan and Uganda.